fern4lvarez/go-metainspector/README.md

 ## Install (with GOPATH set on yout machine)

 #### Note: This package relies on the [go-html-transform](http://code.google.com/p/go-html-transform) package's latest source, although the `go1` tag is set to an old commit, so it's necessary to checkout the repository in order to get the source code compatible with this package.
 As soon as the `go1` tag is updated, this package will be available just using `go get`.
-So far is needed to follow these steps to install it properly.
+So far it's needed to follow these steps to install it properly.

 * Step 1: Change dir to your GOPATH